-Icatibant is a synthetic decapeptide with a structure similar to bradykinin (BK), approved for use in the treatment of acute angioedema attacks in patients with hereditary C1-inhibitor deficiency.
+Icatibant is a synthetic decapeptide with a structure similar to that of bradykinin.
+It has been approved for use in the treatment of acute angioedema attacks in patients with hereditary C1-inhibitor deficiency.

-Mechanism of action: Bradykinin is a direct end-product of the kallikrein-kinin system which binds to the bradykinin type 2 receptors (BK2) on the vascular endothelium.
+Mechanism of action: Bradykinin is a direct end product of the kallikrein-kinin system.
+It binds to the bradykinin type 2 receptors (BK2) on the vascular endothelium.
 Icatibant acts as a specific antagonist of BK2 receptors.

-Rationale: The SARS-CoV-2 virus enters the respiratory epithelial cell through the ECA2 receptor [96].
-ECA2 is responsible for the catabolism of des-Arg9-bradykinin, a decrease in its activity implies an increase in the levels of bradykinin [97,98].
-The pulmonary edema, present in the early stages of pneumonia in COVID-19, could therefore be caused by a local activation of the bradykinin receptors located in the endothelial cells [99] that would result in vasodilation and increased vascular permeability leading to pulmonary edema and inflammation.
+Rationale: The SARS-CoV-2 virus enters respiratory epithelial cells through the ECA2 receptor [96].
+ECA2 is responsible for the catabolism of des-Arg9-bradykinin, and a decrease in its activity implies an increase in bradykinin levels [97,98].
+The pulmonary edema present in the early stages of pneumonia in COVID-19 could therefore be caused by local activation of the bradykinin receptors located in the endothelial cells [99], which would result in vasodilation and increased vascular permeability leading to pulmonary edema and inflammation.

-Finally, icatibant has been identified in a theoretical computational model as a possible inhibitor of the SARS-CoV-2 protease M, a key enzyme in the coronavirus replication [100].
+Finally, a theoretical computational model showed icatibant to be a possible inhibitor of SARS-CoV-2 protease M, a key enzyme in the replication of coronavirus [100].
 The proposed timing of treatment with icatibant in COVID-19 is depicted in Figure 2.

-DHR: The most common adverse effects are injection-site reactions that are of generally mild severity and transient in nature [101-104].
+DHRs: The most common adverse effects are injection site reactions, which are generally mild in severity and transient in nature [101-104].

-Desensitization protocols: No desensitization protocols have been published yet.
+Desensitization protocols: No desensitization protocols have been published.